 You want to find a business card that aligns with your business’ spending style and offers rewards you can maximize and reinvest back into the business.

-For instance, the CitiBusiness AAdvantage Platinum Select Mastercard is geared toward business travelers who fly American Airlines, offering complimentary checked bags on American flights, preferred boarding, and earning frequent flyer miles on purchases.
+For instance, the CitiBusiness AAdvantage Platinum Select Mastercard is geared toward business travelers who fly American Airlines, offering complimentary checked bags, preferred boarding, and frequent flyer miles on American flights.
 The card would be a good fit if your business requires frequent travel and you don’t mind limiting yourself to American Airlines flights.

-If you prefer luxury perks, a card like the Amex Business Platinum Card features the array of VIP-type perks you can expect from a premium card, but it comes with a hefty annual fee and higher spending requirements for welcome bonuses.
+If you prefer luxury perks, a card like the Amex Business Platinum Card features the array of VIP-type perks you can expect from a premium card.
+But it also comes with a hefty annual fee and higher spending requirements for welcome bonuses.

 Your Bookkeeping Needs